top of page

 • Unearthed Controversial Past Posts: Social media posts from years ago, made with a different perspective or humor, can be found online and be used to paint you in a negative light with the use of rhetoric that takes advantage of people's biased thinking.

 • Offending a Particular Group: Even if unintentional, your content might offend a certain group of people, triggering outrage and potentially harming your reputation.
-This can be avoided by avoiding from any kind of discriminatory attitude, based on race, gender and so on.
+This can be avoided by avoiding any kind of discriminatory attitude, based on race, gender and so on.
 Not doing so can eliminate wide portions of people from reading or listening to what you have to say.

 • Cancel Culture Pile-on: Once the cancel culture snowball starts rolling, it can be difficult to stop.
 A minor misstep can snowball into a full-blown online attack.
 You might want to study other content creators and their downfall.
 Creators like Onision can teach us adults to stay away from minors.